ambihome-gmbh/asyncapi/README.md

 ### Sequence diagram testing DSL

 TODO: document how to take full controll of an internal service like the time server (like in timer-service)
+TODO: document that one has to use capture-log to see sequence on failure

 ```
 A->>B: <op-id>[<params>]/<payload>